nelsongt/mfiaDLTS/README.md

 December 2020 Note:  Below readme is a bit outdated, will be updating shortly with v1.1 release.
 If interested in testing python version with gui, beta is here: https://github.com/nelsongt/mfiaDLTS2

-**To Download**: Go to [releases page](https://github.com/nelsongt/mfiaDLTS/releases), current version is v1.0.
+**To Download**: Go to [releases page](https://github.com/nelsongt/mfiaDLTS/releases), current version is v1.1.
 Master branch is not always in a working state.
+Highly recommend updating to v1.1 if using older version.

 Introduction
 ------------